SEC football schedule rivals: Tennessee-Kentucky, Auburn-Florida missed - ExBulletin

 However, aligning the puzzle pieces requires a few concessions.
 AU-UF became a sacrifice in my model.
 Understand that in this schedule model they will still play against each other once every two years, which is a significant improvement over the current division format.

-I also suspect that Auburn would have a hard time being assigned three first-class rivals: Alabama, Georgia, and Florida.
+I also suspect that Auburn would be hesitant to be assigned three first-class rivals: Alabama, Georgia, and Florida.
 For competitive balance, I think AU will get a softer team as a third rival in addition to Alabama and Georgia.
 Nevertheless, Auburn-Florida is a rivalry I’ve always enjoyed.

 WM writes: I enjoyed your column on possible annual opponents in a new SEC schedule format.
 Two of the matchups don’t seem right to me, and you’ve commented on both in your column.
 Like you said, a combination between Oklahoma and Florida seems weird, but I’m glad the Vols don’t play the Gators every year.
 I never liked their annoying fans!
 (They probably don’t like us either, but at least we Vol fans aren’t obnoxious!)